linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Mathematical Postscripts.md

 c = a_{K} r + a_{L} w, \tag {5P-1}
 $$

-where the input coefficients,  $a_{K}$  and  $a_{L}$ , have been chosen to minimize  $c$ .
+where the input coefficients, $a_{K}$ and $a_{L}$, have been chosen to minimize $c$.

 Because the capital-labor ratio has been chosen to minimize costs, it follows that a change in that ratio cannot reduce costs.
-Costs cannot be reduced by increasing  $a_{K}$  while reducing  $a_{L}$ , nor conversely.
+Costs cannot be reduced by increasing $a_{K}$ while reducing $a_{L}$, nor conversely.
 It follows that an infinitesimal change in the capital-labor ratio from the cost-minimizing choice must have no effect on cost.
 Let $da_{K}, da_{L}$ be small changes from the optimal input choices.
 Then

 $$
 r d a_{K} + w d a_{L} = 0 \tag {5P-2}